zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 - CMIS Store was deprecated in 7.0.10 Fix Pack 14 and was removed in DXP 7.2.
 The [Document Repository Configuration](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration) documentation describes other store options.
 [Migrate to a supported document store](/docs/7-2/user/-/knowledge_base/u/server-administration) before upgrading your data.

-- Since DXP 7.0, document store type-specific configuration (e.g., specific to Simple File Store, Advanced File Store, S3, etc.) is done in the Control Panel at _Configuration_ → _System Settings_ → File Storage_, or using OSGi configuration files (`.config` files).
+- Since DXP 7.0, document store type-specific configuration (e.g., specific to Simple File Store, Advanced File Store, S3, etc.) is done in the Control Panel at _Configuration_ → _System Settings_ → _File Storage_, or using OSGi configuration files (`.config` files).
 Type specific configuration is no longer done using `portal-ext.properties`.

-    For example, use these steps to create a `.config` file specifying a root file location for a Simple File Store or Advanced File Store:

-    1. Create a `.config` file named after your store implementation class.

-    Simple File Store:
-    `com.liferay.portal.store.file.system.configuration.FileSystemStoreConfiguration.config`

-    Advanced File Store:
-    `com.liferay.portal.store.file.system.configuration.AdvancedFileSystemStoreConfiguration.config`

-    1. Set the following `rootDir` property and replace `{document_library_path}` with  your file store's path.

-    ```properties
-    rootDir="{document_library_path}"
-    ```

-    1. Copy the `.config` file to your `[Liferay Home]/osgi/configs` folder.

 The [Document Repository Configuration](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration) provides more document store configuration details.